App that Identifies Insects

 - Travelers use the identifier when unfamiliar insects appear in hotels, parks, beaches, and campsites.
 The mobile tool gives a likely name without requiring the user to know local species.

-App that identifies insects apps compared
+Apps that identify insects compared

 Insect scanners vary by focus.
 Some tools specialize in nature observations, while broad visual tools cover many object types.
 If a bug photo needs wider web matching, a reverse image search can help compare similar images.